jop611/chips_circuits/README.md

 * Hillclimber
 * Breadth First

-Due to the A*-algorithm pushing the connections up to make all connections, the wire length becomes unnecessery long by not using the lower levels.
+Due to the A*-algorithm pushing the connections up to make all connections, the wire length becomes unnecessary long by not using the lower levels.
 The Hillclimber algorithm improves the solution found by A* by recreating the made connections on the lower levels.

 **Heuristic**